Rogerskelamen/nvim.lua/README.md

 If you want to configure the behavior of your lsp, please see this [manual](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md), or you can type `:h lspconfig-all`.

 Take pyright for example, you should find 'pyright' in the [manual](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md), on that pyright section, you find there a repo on first line, click it and it will lead you to the [pyright official repo](https://github.com/microsoft/pyright).
 In that repo, you can find [a manual about how to set pyright](https://github.com/microsoft/pyright/blob/main/docs/settings.md), then you just follow the manual to do your preferred configuration.

-## 📜 Snippets

-I use [LuaSnip](https://github.com/L3MON4D3/LuaSnip) to manage all snippets and their behaviors.
-Don't worry about its function for it works well with [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
-Though the default snippets collection [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) holds enough useful snippets for most time, you might still want add some by yourself.

-### Configuration

-I believe the [LuaSnip official document](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#loaders) is well explained.
-And for my own preference, I make `lua/user/snip/snippets` as the default repo for custom snippets and load files in the `lua` way.
-So if you want to add a snippet, *python for example*, you could write snip in file `python.lua` by following the [examples](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua#L190).

 ## 📋 Clipboard